christopherbecker/simple-grid/README.md

 .br-xs-container
 ```

-If you wanted to stack the above html on mobile, simply add `br-xs-container` to the `.container` class.
+If you wanted to stack columns on mobile, simply add `br-xs-container` to the `.container` class.

 ```
 <div class="container br-xs-container">